-Does the Appointments Committee propose appointments?
-YES Does the Appointments Committee advise on dismissals?
-YES Do appointments have to be approved by the board in plenary session?
-YES Do dismissals have to be approved by the board in plenary session?
+Does the Nomination Committee advise on appointments?
+YES Does the Nomination Committee advise on dismissals?
+YES Do appointments have to be approved by the Board in plenary session?
+YES Do dismissals have to be approved by the Board in plenary session?
 YES